We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Austin, Texas 2022

-The Austin Police Department settled a lawsuit with Maredith Drake, a volunteer medic who was shot by a police officer’s beanbag gun while serving during a May 2020 racial justice demonstration.
+The City of Austin, Texas, settled a lawsuit with Maredith Drake, a volunteer medic who was injured when a police officer shot a beanbag round at her while she was attempting to give aid to an injured protester during a May 2020 racial justice demonstration.

 Compensation